Operations

 4. Alam El Shawish West (AESW) concession area (Capricorn 20% WI)

 Development activity in these concessions is guided by a broad portfolio of new well candidates and projects.
-New well activity in 2023 occurred across all four concession areas with the greatest focus on the Abu Roash reservoir targets in the BED concession, where continued step-out and delineation wells have extended the field limits and added reserves.
+Following a hiatus in drilling during the first half of 2024, activity recommenced in mid-year with three rigs allocated across the Bapetco concession areas.
+The focus of development activity is focused on the Abu Roash reservoir targets within the BED concession, where step-out and delineation wells continue to extend the field limits and add reserves.
 Much of the new well activity has been focused on this liquids-rich area which benefits from stacked reservoir targets.
-Within BED the consortium has been actively developing an inventory of additional opportunities for future drilling.
+Within BED the consortium has been actively developing an inventory of additional opportunities to ensure continuity of development activity in this area.

 The consortium continues to assess facilities projects to manage asset integrity and add production where possible.
 In 2023 facilities projects were completed at BED, Teen and Karam.
-These projects focused on optimising gas production with compression and low-pressure production optimisation, with production impact to be assessed in Q1/24.
+These projects focused on optimising gas production with compression and low-pressure production optimisation, further opportunities for such projects will continue to be evaluated by the consortium.

 Exploration